tomkingchen/tomkingblog/content/posts/kubernetes-deploy-metrics-server-with-tls.md

     name: usr-share-ca-certificates
 status: {}
 ```
-My `metrics-server-xxxx` pod is running on worker node instead of the control node itself, which is not the host `kube-apiserver` pod is running on.
-So I will need to set flag `--enable-aggregator-routing = true` in the kube-apiserver manifest.
-So just add `--enable-aggregator-routing=true` as one of the command flags in /etc/kubernetes/manifests/kube-apiserver.yaml file.
+The only change needs to be made is to add `--enable-aggregator-routing=true` as one of the command flags in the same manifest file.
+This is because my `metrics-server-xxxx` pod is running on worker node instead of the control node itself, which is not where the host `kube-apiserver` pod is running on.

 ## Fix Network Configuration
 Frustratingly, metrics-server still refuse to work after enabling aggregator-routing.

-Logs from `metrics-server` pod
+Here is the error from from `metrics-server` pod
 ```bash
 E1109 09:44:38.039028       1 scraper.go:140] "Failed to scrape node" err="request failed, status: \"500 Internal Server Error\"" node="tom-lab2"
 ```
-Logs from `kube-apiserver` pod
+Error from `kube-apiserver` pod
 ```bash
 E1110 00:18:23.386884       1 available_controller.go:524] v1beta1.metrics.k8s.io failed with: failing or missing response from https://10.47.0.12:4443/apis/metrics.k8s.io/v1beta1: Get "https://10.47.0.12:4443/apis/metrics.k8s.io/v1beta1": dial tcp 10.47.0.12:4443: connect: no route to host
 ```
-Based on the error, it appears kube-apiserver tries to reach metrics-server via its pod IP address.
+Based on these errors, it appears kube-apiserver was trying to reach metrics-server via its pod IP address.
 The kube-apiserver uses NodeIP which is in a completely different subnet.
 There is no route between the two network.
 This obviously won't work.
 In order to fix the issue, I need to configure metrics-server to use NodeIP as well.
-To do that, I simply add these two lines to metrics manifest file (The file is downloaded from https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml)
+To do that, I simply add these two lines to metric-server manifest file (The file is downloaded from https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml)
 ```yaml
     hostNetwork: true
     dnsPolicy: ClusterFirstWithHostNet